Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.bep3.v1beta1.QueryAtomicSwapsResponse"></a>

 ### QueryAtomicSwapsResponse
-QueryAssetSupplyResponse is the response type for the Query/Deposits RPC method.
+QueryAtomicSwapsResponse is the response type for the Query/AtomicSwaps RPC method.

 | Field | Type | Label | Description |